ga4gh/gks-common/schema/core-im/def/StudyGroup.rst

    *  - memberCount
       - integer
       - 0..1
-      - the total number of individual members in the study group
+      - The total number of individual members in the StudyGroup.
    *  - isSubsetOf
       - :ref:`StudyGroup`
       - 0..m
-      - A larger study group of which this study group represents a subset.
+      - A larger StudyGroup of which this StudyGroup represents a subset.
    *  - characteristics
       - :ref:`Characteristic`
       - 0..m
-      - A feature or characteristic shared by all members of the study group, and representing a criteria for membership in the group.
+      - A feature or role shared by all members of the StudyGroup, representing a criterion for membership in the group.